Our Team

 Phone:

 Description: David Corscadden is the Communications Manager for the MicroCreds project, based at the Irish Universities Association (IUA).
-MicroCreds is a five year project which has received €12.3 million in funding through the Higher Education Authority’s Human Capital Initiative, aimed at establishing an innovative system of quality assured and accredited micro-credentials across the seven IUA universities.
-Reporting to the Director of MicroCreds, David is responsible for managing Communications, Marketing and Digital Engagement for MicroCreds.
+MicroCreds is an initiative funded by the Higher Education Authority’s Human Capital Initiative Pillar 3, aimed at establishing a system of quality-assured and accredited micro-credentials across IUA universities.
+David leads on national communications, marketing and digital engagement initiatives for MicroCreds.
+He also led the development of MicroCreds.ie, Europe's first national platform for micro-credentials.
 Prior to joining IUA David worked for over seven years in Higher Education across various marketing, communications and student recruitment roles at University College Dublin.
 Most recently, David was the Marketing Manager at UCD Lochlann Quinn School of Business.
 David holds an MA in Journalism & Media Communications from Griffith College Dublin and also a BAgrSc in Horticulture, Landscape & Sportsturf Management from University College Dublin.
-He is also a member of the Marketing Institute of Ireland.
+Recently he has completed micro-credentials in Digital PR for Enterprise at the University of Limerick and Psychology of Consumer Behaviour at University of Galway.
+He is also a member of the Marketing Institute of Ireland and the Public Relations Institute of Ireland.